Fence Company – Concord, MA

 Spaced or picket fencing is usually shorter in height.
 It’s not meant to block sight or provide security, but is meant to define a perimeter in an attractive way while stopping people and/or animals from easily crossing.
 Again there are different styles and a variety of options along with each one.

-Farm fencing is most often post + rail built.
+Post and rail fencing is simple and fast.
 It’s meant to cover a lot of ground, keep livestock in, and/or mark the perimeter of larger properties.

 Vinyl Fencing is essentially a substitute for wooden fencing.
 It comes in just about any style you would find wooden barrier or spaced fencing.
 Vinyl is more expensive than wood, but will never rot and is easy to clean.
 While vinyl doesn’t require any regular maintenance, if the fence were to break the repairs are more complicated than wooden fencing.

 Metal fencing provides a physical barrier, security, and defines a property with a more formal appearance.
 Metal fencing can be made from aluminum, steel, or iron.

 Aluminum fencing is a common choice among homeowners.
 Aluminum fencing is cheaper than steel or iron fencing and it is lightweight/easy to install.
 In addition to the lower cost, aluminum fencing doesn’t rust and can be easily recycled.
 The downside to aluminum fencing is that the metal is much weaker than steel or iron and could be broken or bent.
 Aluminum Fencing is great for most residential use but is not as secure as other types of metal fencing.